lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Federated Execution.md

 The LF program supports federated runtime and each LF program executes in each federate independently controlled by RTI.
 In [`net_common.h`](https://github.com/lf-lang/reactor-c/blob/main/core/federated/net_common.h), the message types for the federated Lingua Franca programs are implemented.
 Each message types are for the federate communicate with the RTI.

+TODO: fix the picture with seperating two pictures which represent centralized coordination and decentralized coordination.

+FACT:**Right now, even in the Decentralized coordination, all federates are connected to the RTI for some moment.**

 ![](../../../../../img/federated_execution/Federated_model.png)

 The protocol between the RTI and the federate is like below:
+TODO: the protocol should be fixed.
+The process should include the start sync. etc
 ![](../../../../../img/federated_execution/RTI-Federate%20Protocol.png)

+## **Coordination**

+### 1. Centralized Coordination

+Centralized Coordination is easy to synchronize or handle each federate states but it has a tendency that all federates are dependent on the RTI operation.

+### 2. Decentralized Coordination

+Even in the decentralized coordination, RTI and each federate should be connected to match the **startup time** and it is decided by the largest time.
+In **Shutdown** process, it happens again, so we should not make a mistake to understand decentralized coordination doesn't need a central control.

 ## **Startup**